 Tax attorneys need a bachelor’s degree and a JD.
 The section below describes the educational requirements in more detail.
 Landing a job as an attorney can be challenging and competitive, and a law degree does not guarantee employment.

-Virtually all law schools requires a bachelor's degree for admission.
+Virtually all law schools require a bachelor’s degree for admission.

 Students who wish to pursue careers as tax attorneys should focus their undergraduate studies on accounting, business, or math.
 Virtually all law schools requires a bachelor’s degree for admission.
 A JD degree program begins with a broad-based curriculum, which covers general law topics such as torts, contracts, civil procedure, constitutional law, and legal research and writing.
 During their second and third years, students can take elective courses in their areas of interest.